Align with the Australian Energy Sector Cyber Security Framework

-The Australian Energy Sector Cyber Security Framework (AESCSF) was developed through collaboration with industry and government stakeholders, including the Australian Energy Market Operator (AEMO), Australian Cyber Security Centre (ACSC), Critical Infrastructure Centre (CIC) and the Cyber Security Industry Working Group (CSIWG).
-Based on the US Department of Energy’s ES-C2M2 cyber security capability model, it has been developed and tailored for the Australian energy sector.
-Its purpose is to enable participants to assess, evaluate and improve their cyber security capability and maturity.
+The Australian Energy Sector Cyber Security Framework (Framework) was developed through collaboration with industry and government stakeholders, including the Australian Energy Market Operator (AEMO)Australian Cyber Security Centre (ACSC)Critical Infrastructure Centre (CIC) and the Cyber Security Industry Working Group (CSIWG).

-How the AESCSF works
+How does the AESCSF work?

 Criticality assessment